 The objective of the Nitrates Directive is to reduce water pollution caused by nitrates from agricultural sources and to prevent further such pollution occurring.
 Nitrate Vulnerable Zones (NVZs) are designated where nitrate concentrations in water bodies are high or increasing, or water bodies are, or may become, eutrophic due to agricultural nitrate pollution.
 Farmers within NVZs must comply with mandatory action programme measures to reduce agricultural nitrate losses.
 In addition, a code of good agricultural practice has been established for voluntary implementation by all farmers.
-19% of the Dee RBD land area is designated as NVZ and Table 13 gives figures for the reason for designation.
+2% of the Western Wales RBD is designated as NVZ and Table 11 gives figures for the reason for designation.